Learn something new every day

 More Info... by email

-Strep throat, a common cause of throat swelling, is a bacterial infection caused by the streptococcus bacteria.
-In addition to a swollen throat, individuals with strep throat will also experience a fever, pain or difficulty swollen, and other cold symptoms.
-They might also notice white or yellow spots on the throat or tonsils.
+Strep throat is one of the most common causes of swelling.
+It’s a bacterial infection caused by the streptococcus bacteria.
+In addition to a swollen throat, individuals with strep throat typically also experience a fever, pain or difficulty swallowing, and other cold and flu-like symptoms.
+They might also notice white or yellow spots on their throat or tonsils.
+Antibiotics are usually the best course of action in these instances.

-Tonsillitis can also cause the throat to swell, and develops when infections of the throat are persistent.
-Tonsillitis occurs when the tonsils become infected with bacteria.
-It can be treated with antibiotics, but it isn’t uncommon for an individual to have the tonsils removed, especially when a person experiences five or more episodes of infected tonsils in one year.
-The tonsils might also be removed when the infections no longer respond to treatment.
+Tonsillitis can also cause the throat to swell, and typically develops when infections of the throat are persistent.
+The condition typically occurs when the tonsils become infected with bacteria.
+It can be treated with antibiotics, but it isn’t uncommon for an individual to have the tonsils removed, especially when the infections seem to be persistent.
+Over time, antibiotics will lose their efficacy if used to treat the same thing, which requires people to take stronger and stronger drugs to get the same results.
+In most cases, medical experts recommend removal for patients who experience five or more episodes of infected tonsils in one year..

-A swollen throat doesn’t necessarily mean that a person has strep throat or tonsillitis.
+Sometimes, more generalized problems in the body can cause throat swelling if the glandular system is involved.
 Glands throughout the body act as a defense against bacteria, and they can swell in response to an infection located in another part of the body.
-For example, skin infections in the scalp and ear infections can also cause throat swelling.
+For example, infections in the scalp and ear can also cause the throat to swell thanks to their proximity and connectedness.

-There are numerous things that a person can do to relieve throat swelling.
-One natural remedy is to apply heat, warming a washcloth or heating pad and apply it to the neck three or four times a day.
+There are numerous things that people can do to relieve throat swelling.
+One natural remedy is to apply heat, warming a washcloth or heating pad and applying it to the neck three or four times a day.
 The heat should alleviate some of the pain temporarily.
+Gargling salt water and drinking hot beverages can also temporarily relive any affiliated pain.

 Good point Talentryto.
 A medical professional can also help the patient find the best sore throat remedies for his or her diagnosed problem.